 If you’ve had the opportunity to check out our most popular luxury watch round up, you’ll know that Omega is one of the most popular watch brands across the globe.
-Since its inception in 1903, Omega have been pushing the boundaries of high class watch making creating some iconic pieces along the way that have drawn the attention of celebrities and royalty alike.
+Since its inception in 1903, Omega has been pushing the boundaries of high-perfomance watchmaking creating iconic pieces along the way that have drawn the attention of celebrities and royalty alike.

 We’re going to start off with one of the cheapest in the Planet Ocean 600m Range, the 43.5mm ‘Steel on Rubber’ Black and Orange variant.
 As you can see from the image below, it combines the classic stylings we’ve come to expect from the Omega range, with the large dial, bezel and luminous markings perfect for underwater timekeeping.